-The goal of the State Compensatory Education (SCE) program is to reduce any disparity in performance on state assessments and in rates of high school completion between students at risk of dropping out of school and all other district students.
+The goal of the Compensatory Education (SCE) program is to reduce any disparity in performance on state assessments and in rates of high school completion between students at risk of dropping out of school and all other district students.
 Expenses must directly impact students.
-State Compensatory Education programs/services must be accelerated, intensive and focused on students at-risk of dropping out of school according to the State At-Risk Criteria.
-State Compensatory Education Program flyer.
+Compensatory Education programs/services must be accelerated, intensive and focused on students at-risk of dropping out of school according to the State At-Risk Criteria.
+Compensatory Education Program flyer.

 State At-Risk Criteria